-With more than twenty-five years in education, Dr. Myra S. Cox’s educational philosophy is to provide every student equal access to a high quality education and to provide teachers and other staff the tools they need to prepare students to be good stewards and citizens of the society they will inevitably inherit.
+With more than twenty-seven years in education, Dr. Myra S. Cox’s educational philosophy is to provide every student equal access to a high quality education and to provide teachers and other staff the tools they need to prepare students to be good stewards and citizens of the society they will inevitably inherit.
 She is committed to motivating all students, teaching all students, and inspiring all students to learn more and do more to make the world a better place.

 Dr. Myra S. Cox has been proudly serving the Elkin City School system as superintendent since December 2016.
 Prior to that appointment, she served as the Assistant Superintendent of Curriculum and Instruction for the Yadkin County Schools beginning in 2014.
 She also held the positions of Chief Academic Officer and Director of K-8 Education and Title I Programming for the Yadkin County Schools beginning in 2011.
-Dr. Cox also served as a primary grades teacher in Stokes County, a curriculum specialist in Surry County, a school level administrator in Surry and Stokes County, and a district administrator in both Stokes and Yadkin Counties.
+In addition, Dr. Cox served as a primary grades teacher in Stokes County, a curriculum specialist in Surry County, a school level administrator in Surry and Stokes County, and a district administrator in both Stokes and Yadkin Counties.

 Dr. Myra S. Cox graduated from Surry Central High School and received an associate's degree from Surry Community College and her undergraduate degree from Winston-Salem State University.
 She earned her master’s degree from Appalachian State University and graduated from High Point University with a doctorate in Educational Leadership.